core-wg/oscore/draft-ietf-core-object-security.md

 ### Class I Options {#class-i}

-Except for the special options described in the subsections, for options in Class I (see {{protected-coap-options}}) the option value SHALL only be integrity protected between the endpoints.
-Options in Class I have outer values.
+A Class I option is an outer option and hence visible in the options part of the protected CoAP message.
+Except for special options described in the subsections, for options in Class I (see {{protected-coap-options}}) the option value SHALL be integrity protected between the endpoints, see ({{AAD}}).
 Unless otherwise specified, the sending endpoint SHALL encode the Class I options in the protected CoAP message as described in {{options-in-protected}}.

-Class I options are included in the external_aad ({{AAD}}).

 #### Observe {#observe}

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7641}}.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

-In order for a proxy to support forwarding of Observe, there MUST be an outer Observe option in the message.
+In order for a proxy to support forwarding of Observe messages, there must be an Observe option present in options part of the protected CoAP message ({{RFC7641}}), so Observe must have an outer value:

 * The Observe option of the unprotected CoAP request SHALL be encoded in the protected CoAP request as described in {{options-in-protected}}.

-* The Observe option of the unprotected CoAP response SHALL be encoded in the protected CoAP response as described in {{options-in-protected}}.

-To secure the order of the notifications, responses with the Observe option SHALL be integrity protected as described in the following way:
+To secure the order of the notifications, responses with the Observe option SHALL be integrity protected in the following way:

-* The Observe option SHALL be included in the external_aad of the response (see {{AAD}}), with value set to the 3 least significant bytes of the Sequence Number of the response
+* The Observe option SHALL be included in the external_aad of the response (see {{AAD}}), with value set to the 3 least significant bytes of the Sequence Number of the response.

-The Observe option in the CoAP request SHALL NOT be integrity protected since it may be legitimately removed by a proxy.
+The Observe option in the CoAP request SHALL NOT be integrity protected, since it may be legitimately removed by a proxy.

+If the Observe option is removed by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
+If the OSCOAP client receives a response without an outer Observe value to an Observe request, then it MUST verify the response as a non-Observe response, i.e. not include the Sequence Number of the response in the external_aad.

 ### Class U Options {#class-u}

 Options in Class U have outer values and are used to support forward proxy operations.
-Unless otherwise specified, the sending endpoint SHALL encode the Class U options in the protected CoAP message as described in {{options-in-protected}}.
+Unless otherwise specified, the sending endpoint SHALL encode the Class U options in the options part of the protected CoAP message as described in {{options-in-protected}}.

 #### Uri-Host, Uri-Port, and Proxy-Scheme

-The sending endpoint SHALL copy Uri-Host, Uri-Port, and Proxy-Scheme from the unprotected CoAP message to the protected CoAP message.
+The sending endpoint SHALL copy Uri-Host, Uri-Port, and Proxy-Scheme from the unprotected CoAP message to the options part of the protected CoAP message.
 When Uri-Host, Uri-Port, or Proxy-Scheme options are present, Proxy-Uri is not used {{RFC7252}}.

 #### Proxy-Uri {#proxy-uri}

-Proxy-Uri, when present, is split by OSCOAP into class U options and privacy sensitive class E options, which are processed accordingly.
+Proxy-Uri, when present, is split by OSCOAP into class U options and class E options, which are processed accordingly.
 When Proxy-Uri is used in the unprotected CoAP message, Uri-* are not present {{RFC7252}}.

 The sending endpoint SHALL first decompose the Proxy-Uri value of the unprotected CoAP message into the Proxy-Scheme, Uri-Host, Uri-Port, Uri-Path and Uri-Query options (if present) according to section 6.4 of {{RFC7252}}.